 Ask yourselves these key questions to help narrow down the style (and timeframe) that will work best for you:

 1. What style of newborn photography are you drawn to?
 Do you love posed newborn photos where your little bundle of joy is sleeping soundly all curled up on her tummy or in a beautiful swaddle?
 Posed newborn photos usually take place in a studio-type setting and have very clean and simple backgrounds.
 Perhaps you prefer a lifestyle approach (my preference and style!), which basically means less posed images in a natural environment (whether it’s at home or outside) portraying a “slice of life” in an artistic way with some posing and direction from the photographer.
-In the case of a newborn session, this could mean mama cuddling with her newoborn baby in the nursery, baby yawning in dad’s arms, etc. being mindful of composition and cleanliness of the backround while telling a story through the background.
+In the case of a newborn session, this could mean mama cuddling with her newoborn baby in the nursery, baby yawning in dad’s arms, etc., & being mindful of composition and cleanliness of the backround while telling a story.
 See more examples of my lifestyle newborn photography work.
 The last most common approach is documentary newborn photography.
-In documentary photography, the photographer is strictly observing and giving no directional imput about posing to the subjects.
-The phtographer is not manipulating anything, but is instead observing and recording this new phase in your life with your newborn.
+In documentary photography, the photographer is strictly observing and giving no directional input about posing to the subjects.
+The photographer is not manipulating anything, but is instead observing and recording this new phase in your life with your newborn.

 4. The last important part you will want to consider is how often you are going to schedule a photography session during your baby’s first year of life.
 Are you interested in capturing him or her growing and reaching those important milestones?
 Perhaps you’ll leave your cell phone up to that but it’s important to you to invest in a similar high-quality artistic session once per year.
 There is no wrong answer, and many photographers typically have many options for you, including myself.
 I offer Milestone Sessions upon booking a newborn session, where within that first year, you are able to book as many 30-minute sessions you would like at a reduced rate.